tapanther/Tritan/docs/CampaignLog_0.md

 *570Y 2M 6KAL*

 The Party finds the remains of a refugee camp hidden within an iron mine at the foot of the Ophidian Mountains.
-Wagon tracks and spent supplies with REF markings suggest that a [Republic][Republic of Siddarmark] Army group relieved the refugees and took them westward to flee the gnolls.
+Wagon tracks and spent supplies with [REF][Republic Expeditionary Forces] markings suggest that a [Republic][Republic of Siddarmark] Army group relieved the refugees and took them westward to flee the gnolls.

 ---